archlinux/archinstall/README.md

 If you want to test a commit, branch, or bleeding edge release from the repository using the standard Arch Linux Live ISO image, replace the archinstall version with a newer one and execute the subsequent steps defined below.

-*Note: When booting from a live USB, the space on the ramdisk is limited and may not be sufficient to allow running a re-installation or upgrade of the installer.
-In case one runs into this issue, any of the following can be used
-- Resize the root partition https://wiki.archlinux.org/title/Archiso#Adjusting_the_size_of_the_root_file_system
-- The boot parameter `copytoram=y` (https://gitlab.archlinux.org/archlinux/mkinitcpio/mkinitcpio-archiso/-/blob/master/docs/README.bootparams#L26)
-can be specified which will copy the root filesystem to tmpfs.*

 1. You need a working network connection
 2. Install the build requirements with `pacman -Sy; pacman -S git python-pip gcc pkgconf`